savashn/ecewo-docs/src/content/docs/docs/faq.md

 ## Do We Need C Level Performance for Backends?

-We do not.
+We don't.
 I just want to do something exciting.

 ## Where Does The Name *Ecewo* Come From?